aws-samples/drs-template-manager/README.md

 # Description

-When using AWS Elastic Disaster Recovery service every source machine has a corresponding launch templates.
+When using AWS Elastic Disaster Recovery Service (DRS) every source machine has a corresponding launch templates.
 Launch templates cannot be edited in a batch using the native DRS tooling.
 This package is a lambda function that allows for editing a group of launch templates that all are tagged with a certain key in the DRS console.

 For Example:
 - Create one launch template for all servers tagged 'DB'.